ntoll/ntoll.github.io/posts/why-computers-5.md

 Our capacity to shift perspective due to scale is a fundamental reason _why_ computers appear to work.
-They work so fast at such a small scale that our sense of time and space means we don't see our computer re-drawing a static image on a flat screen made up of millions or RGB cells at a rate of around 64 images per second.
+They work so fast at such a small scale that our sense of time and space means we don't see our computer re-drawing a static image on a flat screen made up of millions of RGB cells at a rate of around 64 images per second.
 Rather, we see this blog post consisting of words, images, sound and video - things that are meaningful to us.
 The computer is working at a completely different scale of time (3 billion instructions a second), space